 Terrazzo Floors in UK Homes: Care, Polishing & Restoration Explained

-Last Updated on January 20, 2026 by David
+Last Updated on January 23, 2026 by David

 Cleaning

-If you’re specifically trying to choose a cleaner and want realistic expectations, this guide explains the limits of “deep cleaning”: Choosing a terrazzo cleaning product.
+If you’re trying to choose a product and want realistic expectations, this article explains the limits of so-called “deep cleaning”: Choosing a terrazzo cleaning product.

 If you’re trying to understand what professional polishing can and can’t achieve, this homeowner guide sets expectations clearly: A homeowner’s guide to terrazzo polishing.

-Restoration (Correcting the Surface)
+Restoration (correcting the surface)

-- Matt / Honed
+- Matt / honed

 - Satin